SHIXOOM/Help-Me/README.md

 ## Overview
 This Android application leverages a custom image classifier built with **PyTorch**.
 The classifier uses **MobileNet V3** as its backbone, optimizing for both **power efficiency** and **real-time inference** on portable devices.

-Since I am not highly experienced in Kotlin or Android development, I utilized **GitHub Copilot** (GPT-3) to assist in building the app.
+Since I am not highly experienced in Kotlin or Android development, I utilized **GitHub Copilot** (GPT-o3) to assist in building the Android app.

 ## How It Works
 1. The app takes a **screenshot** of your device every **10–20 seconds**.